fetchoracle/dataSpecs/types/FetchOracleAddress.md

 ## Dispute Considerations

 Note that following this guide does not prevent you from being disputed or guarantee reporters will properly put a value on-chain.
-Tellor is decentralized.
+Fetch is decentralized.

 ## Suggested Data Sources

-The means of establishing the Tellor oracle address shall be determined by the Tellor community through a combination of on-chain and off-chain signaling.
+The means of establishing the Fetch oracle address shall be determined by the Fetch community through a combination of on-chain and off-chain signaling.